dafny-lang/libraries/README-TESTING.md

 using `workflow_dispatch`.
 To do a manual check of formatting, use `dafny format --check <file or folder>`.

 The tests themselves are specially formatted lines (those beginning with `// RUN:`) in each .dfy file.
-The tests use dafny's new command-line syntaxi, using the lit macros `%verify` and `%run` and the like.
+The tests use dafny's new command-line syntax, using the lit macros `%verify` and `%run` and the like.

 The versions of dafny being run are set in the `tests.yml` file.
 The versions tested must be recent enough to support the new CLI syntax, so 3.11ff.
 Also, if verification logging is desired, the version must be at least that of 3/18/2023 when the logging parameters were implemented in the new CLI.